abhinavt20/RecruitingPortfolio/projects/README.md

 - Provides a branch-and-bound approach to determine an optimal TSP path.
 - Utilizes efficient data structures and algorithms for spatial graphs.

+## 9) EECS 484 Project 1: Fakebook Database

+## Description
+This project focuses on creating a database schema and loading data for the social media platform "Fakebook."
+The tasks include designing an ER Diagram, writing SQL scripts for table creation, data loading, and view creation.
+The project also involves enforcing constraints through SQL triggers and validating the schema against a public dataset.

+## Technologies Used
+- **SQL**: For writing DDL and DML statements to manage the database.
+- **SQL*Plus**: Oracle's command-line tool for executing SQL scripts.
+- **Oracle Database**: The relational database system used to store and query Fakebook data.
+- **Database Design Concepts**: Including normalization, primary and foreign key constraints, and relationships between entities.

+## Key Contributions
+- Developed an ER Diagram representing Users, Messages, Photos, Albums, and Events.
+- Created SQL scripts for setting up tables with primary keys, foreign keys, and custom constraints.
+- Loaded data from the public dataset and created views that replicate the schema of the public tables.
+- Implemented triggers to enforce complex constraints, such as managing bidirectional friendships in Fakebook.